 Establishing a consistent daily life-rhythm first will support any cleansing routine: regular bedtimes, wake times, mealtimes, regular hydration and elimination, etc.

 Add in a little more yoga and meditation practice, say 15 minutes in the am or pm, and a refreshing daily walk outdoors, maybe 20 minutes.

-Begin to eliminate any major toxic foods such as fast food, junk food, excessive caffeine, white sugar, white flour, alcohol, tobacco, bad oils, dairy (if you can’t digest it), etc. If you have been habituated to a certain food for a while, taper so as not to shock your system (Ayurveda recommends letting go 1/3 at a time–see what makes sense).
+Begin to reduce or eliminate any major toxic foods such as fast food, junk food, excessive caffeine, white sugar, white flour, alcohol, tobacco, bad oils, dairy (if you can’t digest it), etc. If you have been habituated to a certain food for a while, taper so as not to shock your system (Ayurveda recommends letting go 1/3 at a time–see what makes sense).
 These shifts might work best over a weekend or other time when it will be easier to bear any discomfort (usually the first few days are the hardest).

-The use spices and herbs to strengthen the digestive process (agni) and eliminate any toxic buildup (ama).
+Spices and herbs to strengthen the digestive process (agni) and eliminate any toxic buildup (ama).